Low Watt Tube Amps - Top Picks for 2023

 Pros

 The Dark Terror is a compact, 15/7W all-tube amplifier designed for heavier, saturated tones.
-It is great in the studio for getting more power amp saturation without overloading more sensitive mics like condensers.
+It is excellent in the studio for getting more power amp saturation without overloading more sensitive mics like condensers.

-The preamp has 4 stages of gain like many modern high-gain tube amps, while maintaining the ethos of being able to drive the power tubes at lower preamp gain settings.
+The preamp has four stages of gain, like many modern high-gain tube amps, while maintaining the ethos of being able to drive the power tubes at lower preamp gain settings.

-True to the Terror line, the Dark Terror features a very minimal control setup.
+True to the Terror line, this amp features a minimal control setup.
 It's a single channel amplifier with Volume and Gain controls that interact with each other to achieve specific tones.

 The shape knob takes the place of the typical 3-band EQ.
-It is a combination of a treble and bass control with a surprisingly wide range.
-It can go from really dark, Sleep-esque tones to scooped, old-school metal, and everything in between.
+It combines treble and bass control with a surprisingly wide range.
+It can go from dark, Sleep-esque tones to scooped, old-school metal and everything in between.

-What really surprised me is how good the clean tones are.
-They aren't pristine Fender cleans but they do have a lot of vibe and don't feel stiff like many high-gain amps' clean channels.
-In conjunction with the effects loop, the Dark Terror is able to be used with reverb and delay pedals for atmospheric cleans.
+What really surprised me was how good the clean tones were.
+They aren't pristine Fender cleans, but they have a lot of vibe and feel relaxed like many high-gain amps' clean channels.
+The Dark Terror can be used with digital reverb and delay pedals for atmospheric cleans in conjunction with the effects loop.

 A rearward view of the Dark Terror.
 Visible through the grille are the amps' tubes.
 I marked the voltage for this amp on duct tape to make it easier for on-stage techs to see.

 All that being said, the Dark Terror is still just a single channel amplifier.
-This means that to get to the clean tones, you either have to roll down the volume on your electric guitar or settle with one gain setting all throughout.
+To get to the clean tones, you must either roll down the volume on your electric guitar or settle with one gain setting throughout.
 While intuitive, the Shape control can be limiting in terms of very specific tonal settings.

-I would have loved to have even a 2 band EQ in place of the shape knob.
-For those that rely on a clean tone, the headroom of the 15 Watt amp might be a bit limited at lower gain settings.
-This head was made to rock out so if you're looking for a clean pedal platform, look elsewhere.
+I would have loved to have even a 2-band EQ in place of the shape knob.
+For those that rely on a clean tone, the headroom of the 15-watt amp is limited at lower gain settings.
+This head was made to rock out, so if you're looking for a clean pedal platform, look elsewhere.

 The Orange Dark Terror is a funny little thing.
 It's aggressive but can also be pristine at recording volumes.
 For live use, it's all out or get drowned.
-It can easily keep up with heavy-hitting drums on higher gain settings, especially when pushing the power amp but for cleans, it might not be adequate.
+It can easily keep up with heavy-hitting drums on higher gain settings, especially when pushing the power amp, but it might not be adequate for cleans.

-Where it really shines is getting that saturated chug in the studio at volumes that won't shake the walls.
-Among small tube amps, it's this controlled chaos that makes the Dark Terror a must-have in your amp arsenal.
+Where it shines is getting that saturated chug in the studio at volumes that won't shake the walls.
+Among small tube amplifiers, this controlled chaos makes the Dark Terror a must-have in your amp arsenal.

 Specifications